fastnloud/nest-iam/README.md

       useFactory: (authService: IAuthService) => {
         return {
           authService,
-          routePathPrefix: '/api', // required when using a route prefix };
+          routePathPrefix: '/api', // required when using a prefix };
       },
       inject: [AuthService],